nenves/MCW-Cognitive-services-and-deep-learning/Hands-on lab/Before the lab.md

 1. Microsoft Azure subscription must be pay-as-you-go or MSDN

     a.
-Trial subscriptions will not work
+Trial subscriptions will not work.
+You will run into issues with Azure resource quota limits.

+    b.
+Subscriptions with access limited to a single resource group will not work.
+You will need the ability to deploy multiple resource groups.

 ## Before the hands-on lab